-- 6.1 An individual who is eligible to become a Member of the Trust may do so on application to the Trust, save as provided for in Clause 8 of this Constitution. - 6.2 Applications for Membership shall be dealt with by the Trust in accordance with the provisions of Annex 8.
+- An individual who is eligible to become a Member of the Trust may do so on application to the Trust, save as previded for in Clause 8 of this Constitution.or by being invited by the Trust to become a Member of a Staff Class of the Staff Constituency in accordance with Clause 8. - 6.2 Applications for Membership shall be dealt with by the Trust in accordance with the provisions of Annex 8.